 - Filipinos are among the kindest people I’ve met anywhere.
 Within minutes of meeting you, they’ll proclaim that you’re beautiful and nice.
 In reality, they’re the ones who deserve the compliments.
 They were generous, friendly, and eager to welcome visitors.
 For instance, I sat next to a Filipino family while waiting for a flight.
 As I chatted with the family, the father was fetching lunch for his kids.
 He asked if I was planning to eat anything, and I said I might get some water later.
 He got up and soon reappeared with a bottle of water for me.

 - Courtesy seems to be a priority in the Philippines.
 Filipinos regularly address guests as “ma’am” or “sir.”
 If they’re speaking to a group, they’ll go with the catch-all “ma’am-sir.”
 I knew this was supposed to be polite, but “ma’am” normally makes my skin crawl.
 It really bothered me when I first arrived in the Philippines, but “ma’am” eventually became white noise since I heard it so often.
-A friendly taxi driver in Manila also advised me to add “po” at the end of every sentence if I wanted to sound like a real Filipina.
+A friendly taxi driver in Manila also advised me to add “po” at the end of every sentence if I wanted to sound like a real Filipino.
 According to the driver, “po” is used to show respect.

 - The Philippines were the first location on my trip where I regularly met domestic travelers on tours and in hostels.
 It was fun to be able to get more insight into Filipino culture.
 Unfortunately, I rarely met domestic travelers in the other Southeast Asian countries I had visited.

 - Travelers should avoid drinking tap water in the Philippines.
 Tour guides warned me about the tap water in Palawan specifically.
 I met a few travelers who got horribly sick in El Nido, and they all had drunk tap water.
-As long as your stomach isn’t too sensitive, you’ll probably be OK brushing your teeth with tap water.
+As long as your stomach isn’t particularly sensitive, you’ll probably be OK brushing your teeth with tap water.

 - While the Philippines has so much to offer, good wifi is one thing you shouldn’t expect.
 You might get lucky in some accommodations, but wifi is generally spotty, at best.